heroku-examples/code-execution-ruby/README.md

 ## Deploy the app on Heroku

-Click the button below to deploy the app to your Heroku account.
-It's free!
+Click the deploy button below to deploy the app to your Heroku account:

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy)

+> [!NOTE]
+> The deployed app does not actively run Dynos nor other add-on resources resulting in zero ongoing costs.
+However, spinnng up one-off Dynos will incur costs.
+Learn more about [Dyno Usage and Costs](https://devcenter.heroku.com/articles/usage-and-billing#dyno-usage-and-costs).